PubInv/freespireco/proposal.md

 We would have a conflict of interest if we were in a business relationship with one firm and not another.

-One of the advantages of the "Fricetionless Production Model" is that it does not advantage firms that are close to us or similar to us.
+One of the advantages of the "Frictionless Production Model" is that it does not advantage firms that are close to us or similar to us.
 For example, we want American, English-speaking firms to make our products; but we do not wish to give them an advantage over other firms.

 Many Universities and other non-profits use the model of attempting to capture a share of future value as a funding mechanism.
-We believe it is better that Public Invention serve as an outlet for a different approach, The Frictional Production Model.
+We believe it is better that Public Invention not compete with Universities and serve as an outlet for a different approach, The Frictional Production Model.

+Similarly, although every Public Invention project aims for an open-access peer-reviewed publication and in general we start the paper on the first day of the project, publications are of little personal value to us, unlikely professors seeking promotions.
+Publication is essential to Public Invention because an invention which is not shared is without value to humanity; but publication for us can range from a simple GitHub repo to a full journal paper.